ECE264-2025Fall-WL/HW16_Huffman_3/README.md

 # Huffman Tree File
 Each node of the huffman tree is written as [_data_,__frequency_]

-If a node has no date (i.e. it is a parent node) then the data field will be empty and the node will look like this [,__frequency_]
+If a node has no data (i.e. it is a parent node) then the data field will be empty and the node will look like this [,__frequency_]

-There are no spaces or newlines in the tree files (unless a space is being stored as a piece of data.
-You can assume all the input huffman tree files are valid.
+There are no spaces or newlines in the tree files (unless a space is being stored as a piece of data).
+You can assume all the huffman tree files are valid.

 # Testing
-Four test cases have been provided to you, you can run each of them individually with the command make test# or you can run them all at once with the command make testall
+Four test cases have been provided to you, you can run each of them individually with the command make test#

+or you can run them all at once with the command make testall